 WHAT IS DEUTENOMICS?

-Deutenomics is an interdisciplinary approach to medical biochemistry as it incorporates sub molecular isotope effects known about deuterium into clinical reasoning.
+Deutenomics is an interdisciplinary approach to medical biochemistry and biophysics, it incorporates sub molecular isotope effects identified, so far, of deuterium into clinical reasoning.
 It is rapidly evolving science with trajectories into diagnostics, prevention, as well as medical interventions.

 If we compare this to other elements found in the body, it is quite significant: